• Skip to primary navigation

 Eat it on its own, as a side dish, or as a base for delicious pesto rice bowls with your favorite toppings!
 Vegan & gluten-free.

-Vegan pesto rice with basil, cilantro, pine nuts, and lemon.
+Bowl of pesto rice by roasted chickpeas, lemons, basil, cilantro, pine nuts, artichoke hearts, cherry tomatoes, and garlic.

 Pesto is an excellent way to pack in those greens.
 Usually if a person wanted to eat over a cup of leafy greens in one sitting, it would require a lot of chewing.